kenhktsui/anyclassifier/README.md

 >Have you ever wanted/ been requested to build a classifier without any data?
 What it takes now is just one line 🤯.

-**AnyClassifier** is a framework that helps you build a classifier **without** any label/ **even with no data**, with as limited coding as possible.
+**AnyClassifier** is a framework that empowers you to create high-performance classifiers without any labels or data, using minimal code.
-As a machine learning engineer, one of the unavoidable but the most heavy lifting issues is to build and curate a high quality labelled data.
-By leveraging LLM 🤖 annotation with permissive license, one can now label and even generate training data at a better quality and at lightning speed ever.
-This is inspired by some of the challenges I faced daily in work and doing open source - it is built for **machine learning engineer and software engineer**, by **machine learning engineer** 👨🏻‍💻.
-By providing a higher level abstraction, this project's mission is to further **democratizes** AI to everyone, with **ONE LINE**.
-The project is still in experimental mode, but I found it worked in some of my use cases.
-Feedbacks welcome, and feel free to contribute.
-See [Roadmap](#-roadmap).
-Together let's build more useful models.
+It's designed to revolutionize the machine learning development process by eliminating the need for extensive data curation and labeling.

-## 🚀 Features
+## 🚀 Key Features
-- One line to build any classifier that you don't have data (**No** label/ data) 🤯
+- **Zero Data Required**: Build classifiers from scratch, even without a dataset
-- Achieving competitive results with synthetic data, comparable to using real data 🚀.
-See [Benchmark](#benchmark)
+- **Competitive Result**: Achieving competitive results with synthetic data, comparable to using real data 🚀 - See [Benchmark](#benchmark)
-- Why one line?
-Not only it is easy to be used by Human but also it can easily be used by other LLM as a function call, easily to be integrated with any **agentic flow**
+- **One-Line Implementation**: Democratizing AI for everyone, and agent (as a plugin for agentic flow)
-- Synthetic Data Generation (see [approach](docs/synthetic_data_generation.md)) and Annotation Module for standalone usage
+- **LLM-Powered Synthetic Data and Annotations**: Leverage SOTA LLM for high-quality synthetic data generation and labeling -  See [approach](docs/synthetic_data_generation.md)
-- Smoothness integration with transformers, setfit, fasttext and datasets
-  - [setfit](https://github.com/huggingface/setfit): for limited data (e.g. 100) 🤗
-  - [fastText](https://github.com/facebookresearch/fastText): for blazingly fast inference (1000 docs/s) without GPU ⚡️
-- Huggingface-like interface for fastText that supports push_to_hub, saving and loading (let's not forget this amazing model before transformers architecture).
+- **Designed for Real-World Use**: Created by ML engineers, for ML and software engineers

+## 🎯 Why AnyClassifier?
+As machine learning engineers, we understand the challenges of building and curating high-quality labeled datasets.
+AnyClassifier eliminates this bottleneck, allowing you to focus on what matters most - solving real-world problems.

 ## 🏁 QuickStart in Apple Silicon - Train a model in 5 min!
 <details>